 Just rub some lemon juice on the affected area and give it a minute to work.

 Believe it or not, even men need to show their skin some love once in a while.
 You don’t need to get fancy.
 Grab a washcloth and some soap and scrub the area you are shaving.

 A scrub does multiple things to help prevent razor bumps.
 It helps remove dead skin, thick oils, and dirt that may be sitting on the top layer of your skin.

-If you fail to get rid of these things, some of your hairs may get trapped leading to red bumps from the ingrown hairs.
+If you fail to get rid of these things, some of your hairs may grow inward forming red bumps.

 Pre-shave oil adds a lubricating layer over your skin during a shave.
-This helps the razor glide right across the skin reducing any signs of scratching and redness on the shaved area.
+This helps the razor glide smoothly across the skin reducing any signs of scratching and redness on the shaved area.

 For best results, apply the oil then let it sit for about a minute before applying the shaving cream.

-While you can replace the shaving cream entirely with the pre-shave oil, it all comes down to your preference.
-For men with sensitive skin, it’s best to use both products in combination.
+You can also replace the shaving cream entirely with the pre-shave oil, as it all comes down to your preference.
+For men with sensitive skin, however, it’s best to use both products in combination.

 The best time to shave is right after taking a hot shower.
-Since you’ve been surrounded by steam, your skin gets relaxed which softens your facial hair setting the stage for a smooth clean shave.
+Since you’re wrapped by steam, your skin gets relaxed and your facial hair is softened, making it easy to shave.

 I know it can be tempting to shave against the grain especially if you want to get all the hairs.
 However, it will do you more harm than good as it is a major contributor to getting razor bumps.